 If you’ve enabled the Avoma and Zoom integration, and have selected Zoom to be the native recording source, you won’t have to worry about being compliant, Zoom will ensure compliance in two ways:

 - Zoom will inform participants that the meeting is being recorded through their

 - Zoom will play an automatic verbal announcement when a participant joins a meeting.
 Click here to learn more about Zoom's recording notifications.

-For best practices, we recommend enabling the Zoom integration (see below) and selecting Zoom as the native recording source.
+For best practices, we recommend enabling the Zoom integration and selecting Zoom as the native recording source.
 Zoom will take care of recording and informing all participants of the recording through their visual indicator and automatic verbal announcement.

 If you have any additional questions, please reach out to our team at email@example.com.